JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 ### Price Competition

-In the 70's, the NYSE charged $XYZ per stock trade.
-Your broker pays many fees like these to the [plethora](https://www.linkedin.com/pulse/pipe-dreams-dollar-schemes-financial-world-xxim-c9eec) of middlemen in the present market system.
-For context, here's just a small part of existing trade clearing and settlement labrynths:
+The founding document of the NYSE was a price-fixing agreemtn between Wall Street.
+Brokers pays backend fees like these to the [plethora](https://www.linkedin.com/pulse/pipe-dreams-dollar-schemes-financial-world-xxim-c9eec) of middlemen in the present market system.
+Do you think extracting values through commissions like these via "smarter trade routing" should be enabled by the SDEX?

 To answer this question in the narrow case of the SDEX, might we contemplate the history of traditional centralized financial marketsd?
-It's my interpration of history that, in the long run, all intermediaries go bankrupt.[^jerry] Namelt, the evoliution of ECNs[^ecn-q] presents a compelling case for the race to zero.
+It's my interpration of history that, in the long run, all intermediaries go bankrupt.
+Namelt, the evoliution of ECNs[^ecn-q] presents a compelling case for the [race to zero](https://github.com/blocktransfer#eliminating-intermediaries-%EF%B8%8F).

-[^thesis]: _See_ Block Transfer's [foundational thesis](https://wooten.link/thesis).
-[^jerry]: _See, e.g.,_ [STUDY_1](), [executive sentiments](https://github.com/blocktransfer#eliminating-intermediaries-%EF%B8%8F), and [STUDY_2]().
-[^ecn-q]: _See supra_ note 1.
-The parallel of ECNs to Stellar would be a UniswapV4-style Soroban order book, except you can pay [kickbacks]() and other [bribes]() to [fragment the market](https://www.youtube.com/live/XLc4c7vL3rM?t=2593).
-The end result of these schenanigans is the plutocracy governing our extractive American stock market.[^America]
+The parallel of displaced orders would be a UniswapV4-style Soroban order book, where you can pay kickbacks or direct bribes to [fragment the market](https://www.youtube.com/live/XLc4c7vL3rM?t=2593).
+The end result of these schenanigans is a plutocracy where governance can self-fulfill perpetual illiquiidty across [centralized matchmakers](https://www.sec.gov/comments/s7-25-20/s72520-8569142-230826.pdf#page=13).
+Might we make investing most accessable and performant for real users instead of circular path payments bots, as insightfully predicted by @orbitlens _infra_ note [VALUES_2_"vocally spearheaded"].
-[^America]: My diction is quite sentimentatal to my hoome nation, as these inescapable "decentralizing" centralization problems reached our market xyz. explain something here on global impact and being blocked out from investing.
-But if you live elsewere, (especially somewhere less developed) then you may not even have access to these markets in the first place&mdash;which is the promise the network offers to everyone once ubiquitous.

-this is a very very very bad thing, and it's exactly what Wall Street [wants](https://www.sec.gov/comments/s7-25-20/s72520-8569142-230826.pdf#page=13).

-we cannot play into their hand, they will destroy the network iojjvioc xj

 ### Classic Operations